knpuniversity/symfony/knpu/ep5-forms/changing-validation-messages.md

 Let's refresh again.
 There it is!

-Yay validation!
-It's so nice!
-There's one more constraint I want you to notice:
+So yay validation!
+There's one more constraint I want you to see: `Callback`.
-`Callback`.
 This is your Swiss army knife: it allows you to write whatever custom validation logic you want inside a method.
-Here, you can create different validation errors and map them to whatever field you want.
+There, you can create different validation errors and map them to any field.